 “As long as everything is super clean and thoughtfully curated, you can get away with using lots of old items and still have a fresh feel.

-Thank you so much Kristine for sharing this incredible bedroom transformation with us and your best design and budget-saving tips.
+Thank you so much Kristine for sharing this incredible masculine bedroom transformation with us and your best design and budget-saving tips.
 To see more DIY projects and room makeovers, visit her website The Painted Hive or take a look through her Instagram.